 Loss of Earnings

-After suffering an amputation, you may have had to take time off of work to recover or be unable to work at all.
+After suffering an amputation, you may have had to take time off from work to recover or be unable to work at all.
 Any lost earnings you have experienced or may experience in the future due to your injury could be compensated.
-Your payslips could help prove these loss of earnings.
+Your payslips could help prove these losses of earnings.

 Medical Expenses and Rehabilitation